phplego/kotlinlang.ru/classes.md

 }
 ```

-If the primary constructor does not have any annotations or visibility modifiers, the *constructor*{: .keyword }
+If the primary constructor does not have any annotations or visibility modifiers, the **constructor**
 keyword can be omitted:

 ``` kotlin